TiagoFerreiraDevColdSunday/subtitles_generator/README.md

-# 🎙️ Whisper AI Subtitle Generator
+# 🎙️ Fast Whisper AI Subtitle Generator

-Generate subtitles from speech using [Whisper AI](https://github.com/openai/whisper).
+Generate subtitles from audio files using [Fast Whisper AI](https://github.com/SYSTRAN/faster-whisper).

+ATTENTION: Just like any other speech-to-text LLM, it may produce transcription errors.

 ## How does it work?